-For background on Tesaro see Appendix VII of this note.
+65 For background on Tesaro see Appendix VII of this note.
 Axovant Sciences (New York, NY, Nasdaq: AXON, www.axovant.com) is a CNS drug developer founded in 2015 to pick up GSK's RVT-101, an Alzheimer's candidate that had completed several Phase 2 studies.
-Axovant is now in Phase 3 with this compound, for the treatment of dementia with Lewy bodies.
-The company today has a market capitalisation of ~US\$565m.
+RVT-101, now called Intepirdine, is a 5-HT6 receptor antagonist.
+The drug failed at Phase 3 in mild-to-moderate Alzheimer's in September 2017 and in Lewy Body Dementia in January 2018.
+Axovant is now focused on nelotanserin, is a selective inverse agonist of the 5HT2A receptor which may be useful in sleep disorders related to Parkinson's and Lewy Body Dementia.

 66 Formerly GDC-0032.

-&lt;sup>67 See Following the right path(way) by Lori Friedman, Genentech, 4 April 2014.
+67 See Following the right path(way) by Lori Friedman, Genentech, 4 April 2014.

-&lt;sup>68 Metabolism.
+68 Metabolism.
 2015 Mar;64(3 Suppl 1):S22-7.
 Epub 2014 Oct 30.

+Table 1: Big Pharma out-licensings to small companies

 Out-licensor In-licensee Date

 Merck & Co.
-Miikana Therapeutics May-o5
+Miikana Therapeutics May-05

-Biogen Stromedix Мау-о7
+Biogen Stromedix May-07

 Novartis Santhera Jul-07

 Roche Ore Pharmaceuticals Jul-o8

 Amgen Atara Biotherapeutics Oct-12

 GSK Padlock Therapeutics May-15

-The GDC-oo84 Phase 2 may allow early approval.
-In 2009 the FDA granted Genentech's monoclonal antibody drug Avastin accelerated approval as a single agent for glioblastoma patients with progressive disease following prior therapy.
-The Agency did so mainly on the basis of a Phase 2 study called AVF3708g in 167 patients which showed an Objective Response Rate of 28%.
-We believe, given the relative lack of a survival advantage for existing treatments, that GDC-oo84 has potential to qualify for similar accelerated approval after the Phase 2, so long as it turns in a good number on the primary endpoint, which is Progression-Free Survival (PFS).
-Avastin's PFS in recurrent glioblastoma is around 3.5 months.
+The GDC-0084 Phase 2 may allow early approval.
+In 2009 the FDA granted Genentech's monoclonal antibody drug Avastin69 accelerated approval as a single agent for glioblastoma patients with progressive disease following prior therapy.
+The Agency did so mainly on the basis of a Phase 2 study called AVF3708g in 167 patients70 which showed an Objective Response Rate of 28%71.
+We believe, given the relative lack of a survival advantage for existing treatments, that GDC-0084 has potential to qualify for similar accelerated approval after the Phase 2, so long as it turns in a good number on the primary endpoint, which is Progression-Free Survival (PFS).
+Avastin's PFS in recurrent glioblastoma is around 3.5 months72.